chrskly/electric-mustang-bms/README.md

 ## Functionality

+### General
+* Provide SoC estimate (based on shunt data)
+* Provide range estimate [TODO]

+### Charging
+* Provide max charge current value based on temperature and SoC
+* Protect cells by disallowing charging at high/low temperatures
+* Disallow charging when battery is full

+### Driving
+* Protect cells by disallowing driving at high temperatures
+* Disallow driving when battery is empty

+### Paralleling packs
-1. Provide protection for issues relating to paralleling packs.
+* Provide protection for issues relating to paralleling packs.
 Deny contactor close when pack voltages (not cell voltages) differ by more than a certain number of mV.
 Instead, when going into drive mode, only close the contactors for the pack with the highest voltage and, when going into charge mode, only close the contactors for the pack with the lowest voltage.
 Car will still be drivable and full battery capacity will still be usable (by turning ignition off and on again).
-2. When driving on a subset of packs, allow contactors to close when the pack voltages get back into alignment.
+* When driving on a subset of packs, allow contactors to close when the pack voltages get back into alignment.
-3. When charging on a subset of packs, allow contactors to close when the pack voltages get back into alignment.
+* When charging on a subset of packs, allow contactors to close when the pack voltages get back into alignment.

-4. Send CAN message to warn when cell(s) near overvolt.
-5. Deny charging when cell(s) overvolt.
-6. Warn when cell(s) near undervolt.
-7. Deny drive when cell(s) undervolt.
-8. When cells are below 0 degrees c, turn on heaters and deny charge until warm enough.
-9. Deny drive when temperature over XX degress c.
-10. Report range estimate.
-11. Provide max charging rate value to charger.
+### ISA Shunt
+* Read CAN messages from shunt to track of voltage, current, kwh
-12. Reset ISA shunt counter when battery has been charged to 100%.
+* Reset shunt counters when battery has been charged to 100%

 ## Connections